ELECTRIC VEHICLE CHARGING Assistance Program (EVCAP)

 The grants are open to EV charging vendors or for collaborations between governments and technology providers.

-Proposal Amount: Subawards up to $400,000. *The Virginia Department of Energy may elect to partially award proposals at its discretion.
+Proposal Amount: Subawards up to a maximum of $510,000. *The Virginia Department of Energy may elect to partially award proposals at its discretion.

-Proposals for the initial round of funding will be accepting until February 16, 2024.
+Proposals for this round of funding will be accepting until June 30, 2026.

 General reporting requirements